Ex-USA Gymnastics doctor gets up to 175 years as abuse victims applaud

 “I’ve been forever changed by all of this and I will never feel small again,” Bailey Lorencen said after the sentencing.
 She had been an anonymous accuser until she spoke in court this week.
 “I have a different confidence in myself as a woman.”

-In addition to Raisman and Maroney, Olympic gold medallists Simone Biles, Jordyn Wieber and Gabby Douglas went public in recent months with their own accusations against Nassar.
+In addition to Raisman and Maroney, Olympic gold medalists Simone Biles, Jordyn Wieber and Gabby Douglas went public in recent months with their own accusations against Nassar.

 Nassar pleaded guilty in November to seven counts of first-degree sex assault in Ingham County, as well as three charges in Eaton County, where he is due to be sentenced next week.

-The scandal’s impact is far from over, with prominent gymnasts castigating USA Gymnastics for its handling of the scandal and the president of Michigan State University, where Nassar also worked, coming under pressure to resign.

-Around 140 victims have filed a lawsuit against Nassar, USA Gymnastics and Michigan State, claiming the institutions knew about allegations of abuse years ago and failed to act.
+Around 140 victims have filed a lawsuit against Nassar, USA Gymnastics and Michigan State University (MSU), claiming the institutions knew about allegations of abuse years ago and failed to act.
 The gymnastics body and the school have asked a judge to dismiss the cases.

-The National Collegiate Athletic Association (NCAA) said on Tuesday that it had opened an investigation into Michigan State’s handling of the case.
-The school’s athletic director said in a statement that it would fully cooperate.

-The Michigan House of Representatives approved a resolution on Wednesday calling on Michigan State to fire its president, Lou Anna Simon.
+“As tragedies are politicized, blame is inevitable.
+As president, it is only natural that I am the focus of this anger,” MSU President Lou Anna Simon said in her resignation letter.

+“We agree with Dr. Simon that it is now time for change,” Brian Breslin, chair of the university’s board of trustees, said in a statement.

 Some of the sport’s biggest names, most notably Raisman, have said USA Gymnastics is in need of reform.